msmasnadi/OPGEEv4/CONTRIBUTING.md

 This exists only to display the updated README notifying users that this is a forked repo and directing them to the original.

 ### `main`
 Primary production branch.
 Should be stable and will be used as a source for any PRs submitted to the original repo.
+We'll keep this up to date with the original.

-### `develop`
+### `dev`
 Development/feature source branch.
 Will be kept up to date with `main`, but all work should start from here.

+### `main-rmi`
+Production branch for any RMI specific features.
+Will be kept up to date with `main` but may contain changes we do not want to propagate to OPGEEv4.

-### `original`
+### `dev-rmi`
-This exists mostly as a convenience branch to allow developers to quickly reference the current state of `master` in OPGEEv4.
+Like `dev` but for RMI specific work.